OPEN HOUSE - Sept 14

 Coursework focuses on the design and evaluation of maternal and child health programs as well as leadership skills needed to advocate for mothers and children.
 Students who graduate with this concentration are well- prepared for professional roles in a wide variety of settings such as public health departments, federal agencies and in private industry.

 Joint Concentration Option

+A joint concentration degree combines the competencies of each concentration.
 Students can combine either Epidemiology or Global Health with Maternal Child Health:

 SLU graduates are employed all over the nation and internationally in a wide variety of settings and positions.
 Some of the career paths in maternal and child health include:

 Faculty and Research